jasonbayton/11ty/_src/blog/2026/01/managed-info-hub-licence-free.md

 MANAGED INFO is moving to a predominantly licence-free model for almost all core capabilities.

 Over the last 18 months the project has grown substantially in scope, from a simple information/support surface to a flexible and capable tool for building device experiences.
-On a deeper level, it has integrated new functionality that isn't even visible to end users, but the capabilities it provides now offers organisations an EMM-agnostic tool offering features an EMM might not.
+On a deeper level, it has integrated new functionality that isn't even visible to end users, but the capabilities it provides now offers organisations an EMM-agnostic tool supporting a myriad of features not available elsewhere.

-I'm proud of many of the capabilities that have been integrated to date, it's been a fantastic learning experience getting hands-on with the AMAPI SDK and rolling out functionality that makes a difference.
+I'm proud of many of the capabilities that have been integrated to date, it's been a fantastic learning experience.
+Getting hands-on with the AMAPI SDK in particular has been extremely useful for my understanding of the inner-workings on the development side of AMAPI day-to-day, but being able to roll out functionality that makes a difference generally is awesome.

+Accolades of note:

 - Did you know MANAGED INFO was the first independent tool to roll out APK deployment, for example?
 The research, implementation, and subsequent [write-up](/blog/2025/08/amapi-apk-deployment) has been used across the ecosystem to help vendors build their own solutions.
 - It was also one of the first solutions to get approval and support for Device Trust, which I wrote about [here](/blog/2025/10/device-trust-android-enterprise).

-As the functionality matured, licensing has been something of an afterthought.
-Now, I feel, the licensing model has been making less sense.
-I've even been making many of the newer features (wallpaper support, certificate deployment, APK deployment) licence-free already.
+As the functionality has matured, licensing has been something of an afterthought.
+Now, I feel, the licensing model doesn't really make sense.
+I've even been making many of the newer features (wallpaper support, certificate deployment, APK deployment) licence-free already, and am now looking to take things further.

-To address this, I'm restructuring licensing around the following boundaries:
+Going forward, I'm restructuring licensing around the following boundaries:

 - **Presentation and experience features** remain licence-free
 - **Integration and data-leverage features** become licensable